 The Dominican agriculture, livestock, fishing and forestry sector is dominated by small-scale producers of sugarcane, grains (such as rice and beans), coffee, cocoa, fruits, vegetables, root crops, milk, beef, eggs, pork and poultry.
-The sector exhibited a 4.8% average annual growth between 2008 and 2012.
-In 2008 this sector decreased by 3.4% because of six tropical storms that hit the Dominican Republic between the end of 2007 and 2008, which had devastating effects on traditional export crops and other crops.
-In 2009, this sector recovered strongly, exhibiting a growth of 12.5%, and for the period between 2010 and 2012, this sector grew on average by 5.0% as a result of various assistance programs to support local producers implemented by the Government through the Ministry of Agriculture and the Banco Agrícola de la República Dominicana (Agricultural Bank of the Dominican Republic), such as:
+The sector exhibited a 4.3% average annual growth between 2007 and 2011.
+This sector grew 1.2% in 2007, but in 2008 decreased by 3.4% because of six tropical storms that hit the Dominican Republic between the end of 2007 and 2008, which had devastating effects on traditional export crops and other crops.
+In 2009, this sector recovered strongly, exhibiting a growth of 12.5%, and for the period between 2010 and 2011, this sector grew on average by 5.5% as a result of various assistance programs to support local producers implemented by the Government through the Ministry of Agriculture and the Banco Agricola de la República Dominicana (Agricultural Bank of the Dominican Republic), such as: